Skip to main content

 Step 3: Activate and upload

-Click Activate to enable the pipe, then go to the Documents tab and upload a document.
+Click Activate to enable the pipeline, then go to the Documents tab and upload a document.

 Step 4: View results